zwdzwd/transvar/docs/source/setup_and_customize_transvar.rst

    samtools faidx [fasta]

-Once downloaded and indexed, the genome can be used through the "--reference" option followed by path to the genome.
+Once downloaded and indexed, the genome can be used through the "--reference" option followed by path to the genome or "--refversion" followed by the short version id.

 .. code:: bash

-  transvar ganno chr1:g.300000_300001 --reference [fasta]
+  transvar ganno -i chr1:g.30000000_30000001 --gencode --reference [fasta]

+One can store the location in `transvar.cfg` file.
 To set the default location of genome file for a reference version, say, to ./hg19.fa,

 .. code:: bash